mkjanke/ThornwavePy/README.md

   * Requires functioning BlueTooth stack & gatttool.
   * Tested on Raspberry Pi 3b+ Raspbian 5.4 with default BT stack.
-  * Currently functions only with firmware <= version 2.03.
+  * Functions with firmware <= version 2.03 or >2.03 (-X parameter).
 Newer firmware uses different UUIDs and data formats.
+  * PowerMeter and ChargeMeter are not properly interpreted when Thornwave is configured with current sign flipped.

 Inspiration and data format credit to Stuart Wilde via this forum post:

     https://www.irv2.com/forums/f54/thornwave-battery-monitor-375463.html#post4215155

+And @tgalarneau for PowerMeter and ChargeMeter on version > 2.03

 ## Setup: